About communicable diseases surveillance

 Impact

-Our surveillance activities, help to:
+Our surveillance activities help us to:

 - better understand and respond to national trends